 I’ve managed to narrow the list down to three though, and my favourites happen to be some of the most popular…

-Pane Carasau, or ‘toasted bread’ when translated from Sardinian, is a traditional thin flatbread.
-The bread is thin and very crispy, owing to the fact that it is baked twice.
-Pane carasau can last up to one year if it is kept dry.
+It is a traditional thin flatbread.
+Pane Carasau is thin and very crispy, owing to the fact that it’s baked twice.
+It can also last up to one year if kept dry.

 According to archaeologists, carasau bread was eaten on the island already before 1000 BC, during the Bronze Age, as evidenced by the remains of ovens and tools found in some Nuraghe settlements.

 The bread has long been eaten by shepherds in Sardinia’s mountainous regions.
 In the past, the shepherds would spend long periods of time away from home, and would need food to last a long time.
 Their diet during these long periods away from home usually consisted of cured meats, pecorino sheeps’s cheese, and pane carasau.